paezha/Reproducible-Research-Workflow/Session 4 - Research Data Management Principles/Session_4_Notes.md

 Data Management Plans are living documents and can evolve over time.

 ### Activity

 1. Reflect on the data in your project
     - Have others collected similar data?
-    - Are there standards and best practices in your lab?
+    - Are you aware of any standards and best practices in your lab?
 Field?
     - Are you doing primary data creation or using building upon/deriving something new from existing datasets?
+    - Who else might be interested in the data you are working with

 ### Suggested readings